twentysevns/arch-hibernate/README.md

 # arch-hibernate
-Automatic hibernate with systemd service & timer, with swapfile
+Automatic hibernating when lowbatt with systemd service & timer, swapfile also.

 0. Switch to root
 ```